 3. To never be alone with a woman other than their wife.
 Guard against sexual sin.

-4. To never criticize fellow members of the clergy or churches.
+4. To never criticize or belittle fellow members of the clergy or churches.
 Guard against pride.

 Many in ministry have fallen over one or more of these four areas, and every time you compromise character, you compromise leadership.
 Therefore, we seek to live out these four principles in all of the leadership areas of our life and that starts today.
 If you are going to be a part of our leadership team you need to adhere to the Billy Graham Rule.